ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-18-developing-on-windows.md

       NVIDIA drivers don't work out-of-the-box on Linux, especially on current-gen GPUs.
 If they do, they cause weird errors like screen stuttering and blackouts.
 - **What made you take the leap?** Mostly curiosity.
-Some of my peers in my previous job use Windows for development (albeit with some pain-points).
-I'd like to see if I can create a delightful dev experience on a Windows Machine.
+I've seen a lot of developers be productive on Windows, and I'd like to try it out myself.
 - **You're overselling it a bit, now tell me about the quirks** Sure, yanking to/from clipboard is not straightforward in Vim, [network assignment is buggy (I need to restart to get connection)](https://github.com/microsoft/WSL/issues/5336), and nested virtualization (running Docker) is not yet solid.
-However, I still find these issues a bit minor (the first two can easily be solved by some tweaks), so I'm sticking on WLS2 for now.
+However, I still find these issues a bit minor (the first two can easily be solved by some tweaks), so I'm sticking to WLS2 for now.

 ### Footnotes